jin/rules_maven/README.md

 label of the versionless target.
-This target is an [alias](https://docs.bazel.build/versions/master/be/general.html#alias) that points to the `java_import`/`aar_import` target in the `@maven` repository, which itself is wired up to dependencies specified in the artifact's POM file.
+This target is an [alias](https://docs.bazel.build/versions/master/be/general.html#alias) that points to the `java_import`/`aar_import` target in the `@maven` repository, which includes the transitive dependencies specified in the top level artifact's POM file.

 For the `junit:junit` example, the following targets will be generated: